Divine1/Vuejs/README.md

 Download any of these boiler plate vue js

-	1. vue init webpack-simple vue-cli
+	1. vue init webpack-simple vue-cli (is used in this repository)
 	2. vue init webpack vue-cli
 	3. vue init simple vue-cli